kaylajgranados/books_to_read/README.md

 # Conclusion

 These filters can be used to narrow down book options based on rating, page number, and publication year in a much more efficient way than scrolling through 500+ books on Goodreads.
+I'm excited to continuing playing around with this data and enjoying the books! :)